 About the role?

-channels.
-What this means is that they need to gather feedback about the issues that affect students in your school.
-They then discuss with other school reps both inside and outside of your faculty and present them to the university.
+Subject Reps represent Undergraduate and Post Graduate Taught students’ interests at a subject level across a variety of channels.
+What this means is that they need to gather feedback about the issues that affect students on your course.
+This can then be fed to your School Reps and they then discuss with other school reps both inside and outside of your faculty and present them to the university.
 They might be involved in designing or implementing changes based on the feedback you present.

 How to become a Subject Rep?